 Hierbei spielen insbesondere Wechselwirkungen zwischen dem Finanzsektor und Wachstums- und Innovationsprozessen in der Realwirtschaft eine Rolle.
 Methodisch zielt die Forschung der Abteilung auf die integrierte Betrachtung von Anpassungen auf der Mikro- und Makroebene sowie die Evaluation wirtschaftspolitischer Maßnahmen zur Regulierung von Finanzmärkten.

-in: Journal of Financial and Quantitative Analysis, im Erscheinen
+in: Review of Quantitative Finance and Accounting, im Erscheinen

 in: Journal of Financial Economics, im Erscheinen